 Six weeks after having participated in the HRA, end users received an evaluation questionnaire by email.
 This two-part questionnaire consisted of a quantitative and a qualitative section.
-The first part assessed end users' satisfaction with the HRA and the initiation of health behavior change after participation.
-In this section, respondents were asked to appraise the different components of the HRA and the overall satisfaction with the HRA on an ordinal ranking scale.
+The first part assessed end users' satisfaction with the with the HRA on an ordinal ranking scale.
 Results concerning end users' satisfaction with the HRA are reported elsewhere [5].
 Participants were also asked whether they initiated health behavior changes after participation and which behaviors they changed.
 These results are reported in [4].